ivanpaulovich/clean-architecture-manga/README.md

 > Learn how to design modular applications.
 >
-> Explore the .NET Core tooling.
+> Explore the .NET Core features.

 ### Learn how to design modular applications

 Learning how to design modular applications will help you become a better engineer.
-Designing modular applications is the holy grail of software architecture, in our industry it is hard to find engineers that know how to design applications which allows adding new features in a steady speed.
+Designing modular applications is the holy grail of software architecture, it is hard to find engineers experienced in designing applications which allows adding new features in a steady speed.

-### Explore the .NET Core tooling
+### Explore the .NET Core features

 .NET Core brings a sweet development environment, an extensible and cross-platform framework.
-We will explore the benefits of it in the infrastructure layer and we will reduce the importance of it in the domain.
-The same rule is applied for modern C# constructions.
+We will explore the benefits of it in the infrastructure layer and we will reduce its relevance in the application layer.
+The same rule is applied for modern C# language constructions.

 ### Learn from the open source community